 Participants in the PMP (both students and mentors) complete an application and are matched based on a student’s desire for functional area and industry experience, geographic location, gender, and other hobbies and interests.

-Students and mentors are partnered for a period of three to five semesters and commit to connecting in-person, by phone, or virtually two times throughout the semester.
+Students (Leeds juniors and seniors) and mentors are matched for the remainder of the student’s academic journey (1-2 years) and are expected to touch base 2 times per semester.
 Additional interaction is encouraged.
 The PMP supports mentors and mentees with workshops, trainings, and social events open to all program participants.

-Most undergraduates enter the program either junior or senior year, both in the fall and spring semesters.
+Undergraduate students may enter the program either junior or senior year, both in the fall and spring semesters.
 MBAs enter at the beginning of their second semester.
-You are welcome to participate in either program and can indicate your preference on the Mentor Application.
+Mentors are welcome to participate in either the undergraduate or MBA program and can indicate your preference on the Mentor Application.